Achievable logoAchievable logo

 Forward stock splits

-Issuers enact forward stock splits if they feel their stock price is too expensive for the average investor.
-Let’s assume ABC Company’s stock price rises to $300 per share, which is relatively costly (most stocks trade between $30 - $150).
-Obviously, they do not want the stock to decline in value due to market movement; this would mean investors are losing money.
-Instead, ABC Company could consider decreasing its stock price without losing market value through a stock split.
-Forward stock splits increase the number of shares a stockholder owns, but the stock price decreases proportionately.
-Let’s work through a few examples.
+Issuers enact forward stock splits when they believe their stock price is too expensive for the average investor.
+Suppose ABC Company’s stock price rises to $300 per share, which is relatively costly (most stocks trade between $30 - $150).
+The company typically doesn’t want the stock to lose market value just to make the price per share look lower.
+Instead, it can reduce the price per share without changing the total market value by using a stock split.

 A stockholder owns 100 shares of ABC Company at a current market price of $300 per share.
 How will a 2:1 forward stock split impact shareholders?